Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Calibrated daily mean forecasts

-Nevertheless, the important result for this study is that MJO teleconnections are very similar in calibrated and uncalibrated forecasts (figures \ref{fig:mjo_z500_composites} and \ref{fig:mjo_index_composites}).
-The magnitude of the NAO index in the 15-20 days following MJO phase 3/7 is slightly higher in calibrated forecasts, but this difference is small compared to the uncertainty in the ERA5-based composites.
-In general, the detailed representation of MJO teleconnections in these reforecasts seems to be independent of the presence or absence of an apparent SNP in the underlying index.
-For example, the largest discrepancy between ERA5 and forecast MJO composites is for the PNA, for which $r_{ff}$ and $r_{fo}$ are generally consistent and thus RPC$_{\textnormal{Corr}} \approx 1$ for all forecast lead times.
-We expect improvements in the representation tropical-extratropical teleconnections to be associated with improvements in extratropical skill.
-However, perfect teleconnections are not a prerequisite for climatological and ensemble variance reliability and thus RPC$_{\textnormal{Corr}} \approx 1$.
+Nevertheless, the important result for this study is that MJO-index teleconnections are very similar in calibrated and uncalibrated forecasts (figure \ref{fig:mjo_index_composites}).
+For example, the magnitude of the NAO index in the 15-20 days following MJO phase 3/7 is slightly higher in calibrated forecasts, but this difference is small compared to the uncertainty in the ERA5-based composites.
+In general, the detailed representation of MJO-index teleconnections in these reforecasts seems to be independent of the presence or absence of SNP-like behaviour in the underlying index.
+For example, the largest discrepancy between ERA5 and forecast MJO composites is for the PNA, for which $\overline{r_{mm}}$ and $r_{mo}$ are generally consistent and thus $\textnormal{RPC} \approx 1$ for all forecast lead times.
+We expect improvements in the representation of tropical-extratropical teleconnections to be associated with improvements in extratropical skill.
+However, perfect teleconnections and conditional reliability are not required for $\textnormal{RPC} \approx 1$, nor does calibration necessarily lead to their improvement.
+The only condition for RPC $\rightarrow$ 1 as $M,N \rightarrow \infty$ is that forecasts exhibit unconditional reliability and satisfy the climatological and ensemble variance criteria described by equations \ref{equation:variances} and \ref{equation:spread_error}.